ht0324/ht0324.github.io/_posts/2025-01-05-Curriculum-learning.md

 ---
 layout: post
-title: Curriculum Learning For LLMs?
+title: Curriculum learning for LLMs?
 date: 2025-01-05 14:40:16
 description: How can we address the discrepancy caused by the outdatedness of the training data for large language models?
 tags: AI